conormckenzie/reasoning-engine/ReasoningEngine/GraphFileHandling/FileManagement.md

     *   It calls a method on `GraphObjectMapper` (e.g., `SaveNodeAsync`, `SaveEdgeAsync`).
     *   `GraphObjectMapper` serializes the object to JSON.
     *   `GraphObjectMapper` calls the corresponding method on the injected `IGraphStorageProvider` (e.g., `SaveNodeDataAsync`, `SaveEdgeDataAsync`) with the ID and JSON data.
     *   The `IGraphStorageProvider` implementation handles writing the data to the underlying storage (e.g., creating/updating files).
+Note: Edge updates preserve the original `EdgeId`.
 2.  **Retrieving Nodes/Edges:**
     *   The application requests a node or edge via `GraphObjectMapper` (e.g., `GetNodeAsync`, `GetEdgeAsync`, `GetOutgoingEdgesAsync`).
     *   `GraphObjectMapper` calls the appropriate method(s) on `IGraphStorageProvider` to fetch the raw data (e.g., `GetNodeDataAsync`, `GetOutgoingEdgeIdsAsync` followed by `GetEdgeDataAsync`).